carbonfive/interaction-map-example/README.md

 component and then I’ll walk through the example app implemented in this repository.

 ### Interaction Mode
 The __Interaction Mode__ is the fundamental unit of the Interaction Map pattern.
-Each __Interaction Mode__ defines a state, the events that can be handled in that state, and the events that will trigger a change to another state.
+Each __Interaction Mode__ defines a mode name, the events that can be handled in that mode, and the events that will trigger a change to another mode.

 ### Interaction Delegator
 The __Interaction Delegator__ is responsible for keeping track of the enabled __Interaction Mode__ and delegating